 This course, which is offered in the fall and the spring, walks students through professional development skills in time with the recruiting season each semester.
 Sessions feature guest speakers from Corporate Associate companies and allow students the opportunities to learn, practice, and receive feedback on many skills needed to reach various career goals.
 A sample of course topics include:

-- Behavioral Based Interview skills with practice from a Corporate Associate recruiter
+- Practice Behavioral Based Interview skills with a Corporate Associate recruiter

-- Learn how to use Social Media to network and practice networking with Corporate Associate recruiters and Smeal Alumni
+- Use social media to network and practice networking with Corporate Associate recruiters and Smeal Alumni

-- Dining Etiquette which includes a 4 course meal at the Nittany Lion Inn
+- Attend an Etiquette Dinner that includes a four-course meal at the Nittany Lion Inn